 At the end of the dayyou reach a place, but mostly some people: a lively, welcoming humanity that makes you feel more and more at home.

 The Via Materana is a walking meditation, an itinerary that connects you with the ancestral, simple life pleasures.
 Like a cool beer and a cialedda (a typical bread salad - soft, soaked bread with fresh vegetables, salt, pepper and extra virgin olive oil) in the shade of Matera’s Cathedral.

-This morning you venture into the Mesola forest where you pass various oak trees and Aleppo pines, amidst the sounds of cicadas and muffled bird songs.
+This morning a taxi takes you to Cassano, o start your walk.
+You first venture into the Mesola forest where you pass various oak trees and Aleppo pines, amidst the sounds of cicadas and muffled bird songs.

 Your journey is full of changes: dirt roads, dry stone walls, small pine forests with shadey reprieves and fields filled with sheep.

 Today you reach Santeramo in Colle: here you can sit in the piazza and enjoy a granita, while the main street comes alive in front of your eyes.
 You have the opportunity to watch the village cultural circles meet in small groups.
 The town is famous for its butcheries – just choose the meat cut that you’d like and they will cook it for you on an open-air oven.